Original Cub Document

 COLONEL GOERING--Continued

 taken prisoner by the Germans.
 At the close of the war he was released unharmed.
 Lieutenant Colonel Goering was one of 123 additional Americans whose name, were released by the defense department as being listed by the Communists as dead.
+However, in notifying the families of the listed Americans, the defense department stressed the complete unreliability of Communist statements about prisoners.

 /